It's the dawn of Mueller's March madness

 At least part of Nunberg's motivation appeared to lie in his anger about how he and Stone were treated by Trump -- a provocation that may be all but impossible for the President's twitchy Twitter finger to ignore.

-At the White House, Trump's aides watched the Nunberg interviews in shock, calling them "nuts" and "bizarre" CNN's Kaitlan Collins reported.
+At the White House, Trump's aides watched the Nunberg interviews in shock, calling them "nuts" and "bizarre," CNN's Kaitlan Collins reported.

 The outlandish nature of Nunberg's charges are bound to raise questions about his credibility as a witness and will give the White House an opening as it seeks to discount his claims about the scope of the Mueller investigation.